Skip to main content Skip to secondary navigation

 Structures (SDC-S)

-The SDC-Structures (SDC-S) track includes courses from construction engineering and management and the Structural Engineering and Mechanics (SEM) program to prepare students for careers in design and construction firms that provide integrated design-build project delivery, construction management and pre-construction services.
+The SDC Structures track/concentration includes courses from construction engineering and management and the Structural Engineering and Mechanics (SEM) program to prepare students for careers in design and construction firms that provide integrated design-build project delivery, construction management and pre-construction services.

 This track prepares students for multidisciplinary collaborative teamwork in an integrated design and construction process.
 The subprogram extends a student’s design or construction background with core courses in each of these areas while developing the background needed to understand the concerns and expertise of the many project stakeholders.
 It also includes an intensive and comprehensive project-based learning experience.